 Free Time and Weekend Exploration

 We understand that traveling around the Palestine and Israel region is a large attraction for most of our students.
 Our intensive Arabic immersion courses aim to give you plenty of free time to explore the exciting destinations within Palestine and Israel.
-Besides, all of our programs are located in the inner city of Hebron, a beautiful and historic city with many shops, cafes, and many other offerings.
+Besides, our programs are located in the inner city of Hebron, a beautiful and historic city with many shops, cafes, and other offerings.

 Safety Of Our International Students In Palestine